LAST UPDATED: 5/3/23 – American Southwest Adventure Itinerary

 Day 7 – Fly Home

-On Day 7, your fantastic trip comes to an end and it is time to head home.
+On Day 7, the last day of this American Southwest adventure itinerary, your fantastic trip comes to an end.
+It is now time to head home.
 If you chose to stay in Page, Arizona for an extra night, then you will be driving back to Las Vegas to catch an afternoon or evening flight.
 If you chose to drive back to Vegas on the evening of Day 6, then you can check out Las Vegas until your flight leaves today.